bit101/rwhat/README.md

 --delete: delete extraneous files from dest dirs
 ```

-Note that if other arguments are referenced, those are also explained, indented.
+Note that if other parameters are referenced, those are also explained, indented.

 ## Known issues

-Single character options with arguments must have a space or `=` character between the option and argument.
+Single character parameters with arguments must have a space or `=` character between the parameter and argument.

 ```
 # legal in `rsync`, but won't work with `rwhat` right now: